List of Magical Girl Raising Project characters: Magical Girl Raising Project

 A veteran N-City Magical Girl and Weiss Winterprison's lover.
-In real life, she is a college student and a sweet girl who lives with Shizuka and has dedicated her career to protecting the city and bringing a message of peace.
+In real life, she is a college student and a sweet girl who lives with Shizuku and has dedicated her career to protecting the city and bringing a message of peace.
 She wears a nun-like dress as her magical girl outfit.
 Despite being much stronger than Weiss, Nana often relies on her for protection to fulfill her fairytale fantasies; this ultimately proves to be her undoing, as Winterprison's death completely breaks her, since she had gone out looking to cause a confrontation with Swim Swim's group to be "saved" by Winterprison.
 She commits suicide by hanging following Winterprison's death, becoming the ninth magical girl to die.

 Her ability allows her to enhance a person's physical capabilities.